kouyx/Civ5-mod/Text_Mod.md

 			<!--<Text>+1 [ICON_HAPPINESS_1] Happiness from cities on rivers</Text>-->
 		</Row>
 		<Row Tag="TXT_KEY_BELIEF_INTERFAITH_DIALOGUE">
-			<Text>When Missionary or Prophet converts city of other religion, gains 25 [ICON_RESEARCH] science boost for each believer of other religion converted</Text>
+			<Text>Gain 25 [ICON_RESEARCH] Science boost for each believer of other religion converted when Missionary or Prophet converts city of other religion</Text>
 			<!--<Text>Gain [ICON_RESEARCH] Science when a Missionary or Prophet spreads this religion to cities of other religions</Text>-->
 		</Row>
 		<Row Tag="TXT_KEY_BELIEF_RELIQUARY">